How to Care for Your PICC Line at Home

-• To give medicines and liquid nutrition.
+• To give you medicines and nutrition.

 • To take blood samples often.